sceckert/Data-and-Culture-Fall-2024/assignments.md

 See the [Course Policies](https://sceckert.github.io/Data-and-Culture-Fall-2024/policies) for a description of what active participation looks like.

-### Weekly Readings, Assignments and Coding Exercises 20%
+### Weekly Readings, Discussion Questions, and Coding Exercises 20%

-Over the course of the semester, you will have two main weekly responsibilities: 1) you will complete weekly reading discussion questions and **post them to Canvas** (Tuesdays), and 2) you will complete weekly homework and **email** them to me (by noon on Wednesdays before class).
+Over the course of the semester, you will have two main weekly responsibilities:

++ 1) you will complete weekly reading discussion questions and **post them to our class reading log (GoogleDoc)** (by Monday morning),
++ and 2) you will complete weekly homework and **email** them to me (by noon on Wednesdays before class).
 Homework  will vary depending on the week––some week will be more focused on programming, others on written reflection.

-Your short weekly discussion question should be posted to that week's Canvas Discussion board by Tuesday at 9am before class.
+Your short weekly discussion question should be posted to that week’s section of the class reading log by Monday at noon before class.
 These should be short posts designed to get at key concepts or arguments from the readings.
-I'll ask that you post 1-3 short questions about the reading(s) to our Canvas Discussion Board.
+I'll ask that you post 1-3 short questions about the reading(s).

+Your weekly homework should be submitted via email.
 These will be graded pass/fail.

 #### TIPS: How to Read & How to Craft Discussion Questions: